sofjaved/API-take-home-assignment/README.md

 - a server will run on port 3030.

 - type into the browser's address bar: http://localhost:3030/package/health/:packagename/:version with the requested package name and version, and you will recieve the requested data from the csv files in JSON format.
-For further testing, you may add data as needed to the cvs files in this repository.
+For further testing, you may add data as needed to the csv files in this repository.
 - type into the browser's address bar: http://localhost:3030/package/releases/:packagename with the requested package name, and you will recieve the requested data from the NPM registry in JSON format.